Alex Zanardi: CART Championship series

 Zanardi improved his form in CART in 1997, winning five of seventeen races, including three in a row and four of the five rounds held in the mid to late portion of the season en route to winning the Drivers' Championship.
-In 1998 Zanardi was even more dominant in his Ganassi Reynard-Honda, winning 7 of 19 races with an incredible 15 podiums in those 19 races.
+In 1998, Zanardi was even more dominant in his Ganassi Reynard-Honda, winning 7 of 19 races with an incredible 15 podiums in those 19 races.
 He won four races in a row in June and July en route to his second consecutive CART title, the third in a row for Ganassi and Honda, and the fourth for Reynard.

 After winning a race, Zanardi was fond of spinning his car around in tight circles, leaving circular doughnut-shaped patterns of tyre rubber on the track; Zanardi became known as "the Donut King" for this practice.
-This would eventually become a popular means of celebrating race wins all across America.
+This would eventually become a popular means of celebrating race wins all across the USA.